monitorjbl/json-view/README.md

 ### Wildcard Matchers

-This is very handy if you have a limited
+This is very handy if you have a limited set of fields you actually want to include.

 ```java
 import com.monitorjbl.json.JsonView;